gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/autosymbol/readme.md

 shift + DBL_TAP KOMMA > gives S(<) = > instead of < (maybe correct)
 BUT shift + SINGLE_HOLD i > I, shift + DBL_HOLD i > /
 shift + SINGLE_HOLD q > Q instead of S(END)
-Ã„ Ãœ Ã–  works only shift neeeds to be passed through shift + SINGLE_HOLD . > : correct DBL_TAP_HOLD > correct
+Ä Ü Ö  works only shift neeeds to be passed through shift + SINGLE_HOLD . > : correct DBL_TAP_HOLD > correct
 shift + SINGLE_HOLD - > _ correct DBL_TAP_HOLD / correct
-F10-12 only on L4 not L1 hold r = F10 instead of DELETE/â‚¬, F11 instead of 0  is sometimes confusing
+F10-12 only on L4 not L1 hold r = F10 instead of DELETE/€, F11 instead of 0  is sometimes confusing
 dbl_tap_hold ESC sends ^ as dead key (instead of custom key CIRCUMFL) dance_dbltap_ could check "is keycode element of enum custom_keycodes?" than call that code or put it on q @ ^
 *